This is the second in a series of emails & blog posts covering important topics about sending your child to camp. The other topics are listed below.

 Menlo College is located in Atherton, California, one of the more affluent and safe neighborhoods in America.
 This insulated, safe aspect of the campus is one of the reasons it was chosen as the location for our camp.

-Campers are under adult supervision at all hours of the day, including all programming, meals and in dorms.
-Campers are not permitted to travel the campus without an adult.
+Campers are under adult supervision at all hours of the day, including all programming, meals, and in dorms.
+Campers are not permitted to travel the campus without a staff member.
 In addition to these safety measures, we spend considerable time training and preparing staff for a variety of scenarios that might arise during the summer.

 Emotional Safety and Bullying